oddlama/nix-config/README.md

     - `default.nix` Collects all apps and generates a definition for a specified system
     - `draw-graph.nix` (**WIP:** infrastructure graph renderer)
     - `format-secrets.nix` Runs the code formatter on the secret .nix files
-    - `generate-initrd-keys.nix` Generates initrd hostkeys for each host if they don't exist yet (for setup)
     - `generate-wireguard-keys.nix` Generates wireguard keys for each server-and-peer pair
     - `show-wireguard-qr.nix` Generates a QR code for external wireguard participants
   - `checks.nix` pre-commit-hooks for this repository